btcpayserver/btcpayserver-docker/README.md

 * [opt-save-storage](docker-compose-generator/docker-fragments/opt-save-storage.yml) will keep around 1 year of blocks (prune BTC for 100 GB)
 * [opt-save-storage-s](docker-compose-generator/docker-fragments/opt-save-storage-s.yml) will keep around 6 months of blocks (prune BTC for 50 GB)
 * [opt-save-storage-xxs](docker-compose-generator/docker-fragments/opt-save-storage-xxs.yml) will keep around 2 weeks of blocks (prune BTC for 5 GB) (lightning not supported)
+* [opt-lnd-autopilot](docker-compose-generator/docker-fragments/opt-lnd-autopilot.yml) will activate auto pilot on LND.
+(5 channels, 60% of allocation)

 You can also create your own [custom fragments](#how-can-i-customize-the-generated-docker-compose-file).